How (and Why!) to Make Lemongrass Tea

 - Add 2 tablespoons (or to taste) of brown sugar.

-- Drink it hot or cold or at room temperature, whichever suits your taste.
+- Drink it hot, cold, or at room temperature, whichever suits your taste.

 You are therefore advised to consult your registered medical physicians as a matter of due diligence.